-Lightworks is described as the professional editor for everyone, and we reckon that's a fair summary.
-Despite its power, it will run well on fairly modest hardware, and it handles video capture and editing with aplomb.
+Lightworks is described as the professional video editor for everyone, and we reckon that's a fair summary.
+Despite its power, it will run well on fairly modest hardware, and it handles video capture and advanced editing with aplomb.

 2. VideoPad Video Editor

 Simple to use, even for complete newcomers.
 Not as feature-packed as Lightworks, but still excellent

 Free video editors have a tendency to be either simple to use and limited in terms of features, or powerful and time-consuming to learn.
 VideoPad Video Editor does an excellent job of straddling both camps, falling into the rare category of being a powerful video editor that you can easily find your way around even if you've never used anything similar in the past.